 Hillsborough County Sheriff's Office (HCSO) Warrant

 If you find out that you have an active arrest warrant, then act quickly.
-An experienced criminal defense attorney can help you decide the best way to resolve the warrant and the underlying charge.
+An experienced criminal defense attorney can help you decide the best way to resolve the warrant and the underlying criminal charge.

 Attorneys for a DUI involving HCSO

-If you have a pending case or find out that you have an outstanding warrant for your arrest, then you should contact an experienced criminal defense attorney at Sammis Law Firm.
+If you have a pending case or find out that you have an outstanding warrant for your arrest in Hillsborough County, then you should contact an experienced criminal defense attorney at Sammis Law Firm.
 Let us put our experience to work for you.

 Failure to Appear Warrants in Hillsborough County, FL